tschudin/tinyssb/doc/documentation.md

 # Low-Level Secure Scuttlebutt Packet Spec

-_draft 2022-04-26_
+_draft 2022-05-02_
 Missing:

-- More details in the abstract
-- Tree structure and packet types 2-6
+- Packet types 6
 - End of file

 ## Abstract

+In classic Secure Scuttlebutt, a log entry is self-describing in the sense that it contains all relevant fields in order to verify the entry's signature.
+Together with some "trust anchor state", a consumer can assert the integrity, authenticity and trustworthiness of a log entry, if the previous log entry was already trusted.
+Based on the observation that trustworthiness of a new entry anyway depends on the trustworthiness of past entries as well as other external state, TinySSB only includes in the wire format the bits that _cannot_ be procured from such context.
+Doing so greatly reduces the number of bits that need to be sent.

+Tinyssb aims to provide an SSB-like protocol adapted for very limited devices by sending and storing the least amount of data possible.
+In addition to the reduction of the required number of bits exchanged, we introduce support for multiple feeds organised in a tree structure that allows for an easy management of the data as well as an interface to mutually forget data that is not needed anymore.

 TODO More, use case, goal, less specific

-This document describes the different packet layout of TinySSB.
-Each of them SHOULD be accepted and understood by any implementation.

 ## Introduction

-In classic Secure Scuttlebutt, a log entry is self-describing in the sense that it contains all relevant bit fields like ```feedID``` (ed25519 public key), the entry's sequence number and the hash value of the previous log entry, in order to verify the entry's signature.
-Together with some "trust anchor state" (feedID and hash of first log entry), a consumer can assert the integrity, authenticity and trustworthiness of a log entry, if the previous log entry was already trusted.
+In contrast with classical SSB, tinyssb makes use of the data stored for previous entries to minimise the data sent.
+For example, we do not send the feed identification (ed25519 public key), the entry's sequence number and the hash value of the previous log entry.
+Indeed, those can be deduced from the received

-Based on the observation that trustworthiness of a new entry anyway depends on the trustworthiness of past entries as well as other external state, TinySSB only includes in the wire format the bits that _cannot_ be procured from such context.
-The feedID, for example, is implicit through the signature: a consumer can validate the signature by trying out all trusted public keys (because a key that is not part of the trust anchor cannot lead to trustworthiness by definition).
+data: the feedID is implicit through the signature: a consumer can validate the signature by trying out all trusted public keys (because a key that is not part of the trust anchor cannot lead to trustworthiness by definition).
 Similarly, the sequence number is very much predictable: either it is immediately following the highest trusted number we know about, or the potential entry has to be dropped anyway.

 _Not_ sending a field does not mean that it has no relevance.
 When computing the signature, for example, these fields must be part of the "virtual log entry"